Recording Board of Directors Meetings

 Generally, giving the board of directors the power to approve or deny recordings is a good idea.
 Granting the board this authority will make sure that recordings are only beneficial and not open to abuse.
-In many companies, board of directors meetings are recorded, primarily to make preparing the minutes of the meetings easier.
+In many companies, the board of directors meetings is recorded, primarily to make preparing the minutes of the meetings easier.
 If your organization does decide to record meetings of your board of directors, there are some policies that you should consider putting in place.

 For instance, every board member should be aware that these recordings will take place.
 It's also a good idea to institute a policy for getting rid of recordings after approval of the meeting minutes.
 You should also consider instituting a rule that any board member can request that the recording be stopped.
 For instance, board members may want to briefly stop a recording while discussing a sensitive manner.

 If your company has voting members, you will likely be required to allow them to listen to these recordings if they request.
 Board members must also be allowed to listen to these recordings.
 Recordings may be included in your company's records.